How Can Marketing Help Me Make More Sales?

 People often ask, “what is the difference between marketing and sales?” – and although this may seem like a strange question to marketers and recruiters, to the wider world, it’s not.
 On the surface, marketing and recruitment can look quite similar – after all, the overall objective is the same.

 However, for a lot of business owners – and, generally speaking, most professionals who don’t specialise in marketing – understanding how marketing can help make more sales can seem a bit far-fetched.
-Business owners are still, as we approach 2021, reluctant to invest in marketing in the same way they do with other departments such as sales, IT or HR.
+Some business owners are still reluctant to invest in marketing in the same way they do with other departments such as sales, IT or HR.

 But, in order for a business to grow and for sales to increase, people at all levels and positions within a company need to understand exactly how marketing and sales go hand in hand.